strongbrewio/strongbrewio.github.io/_posts/2018-10-16-safe-http-calls-with-rxjs.md

 ---

 Hi there, since it's very busy lately this will probably be my one of my shortest articles ever.
-Maybe that's a good thing, because now you dont have an excuse not to read it.
+Maybe that's a good thing, because now you don't have an excuse not to read it.
 It's short, compact and maybe you will learn a thing or two.

 ## The problem